AndreMuhamed/Muhamed_Pro-Suite/README_Canadian.md

 ---

 ### 💻 **For Programmers:**
-- 🔥 Programming lessons and plugins that will help you streamline your development processes.
-We cover languages like Python, JavaScript, and other popular technologies.
+- 🔥 Programming lessons and plugins to help streamline your development processes.
+Includes languages like Python, JavaScript, and other popular technologies.
 - **Code Examples and Repositories**: Our collection of code and project examples will help you understand how to apply what you've learned in practice.

 <div align="center">